ShahzainAhmed/n-nn-nnn/README.md

 - Add the string twice so the string gets concatenated and store it in another variable.
 - Then add the string thrice and assign the value to the third variable.
 - Add the values in all the integers.
 - Print the total value of the expression.
+- Done.